 The Gurkha Kukri from Cold Steel is the perfect example of a kukri style blade mixed with modern ideals.
 The blade is large, very thick and scary sharp.
 It has a full tang design and the steel used is SK-5 High Carbon, which is extremely tough and provides good impact resistance with high edge retention.
 Also takes a very keen edge.

 For the handle material Cold Steel has chosen Kraton.
 It provides a comfortable grip with plenty of traction.
 The handle combined with a substantial blade guard gives the Cold Steel Gurkha Kukri a perfectly secure grip.
 No worries of your hand slipping during hard use and suffering a serious injury.

 RELATED: Cold Steel Gurkha Kukri Review

 The sheath is Kydex with a friction fit for optimal blade retention.
 It has a tight, snug fit with no rattle.
+Really good quality for a stock sheath.
+No need for a custom sheath upgrade here.
 This is one of the best kukri knives I have ever used.
-A personal favorite of mine despite the initial sticker price shock (around $160).
+A personal favorite of mine despite the initial sticker price shock.

 2. Authentic Gurkha Kukri – AEOF Afghan Issue

 |11″||5160 High Carbon||Rosewood||Wood/Leather|